Correa, Alvarez help Astros take 2-0 lead over Sox in ALDS - WHIZ News

 Correa screamed and gestured to the crowd to yell with him as he reached second.
 The star shortstop is eligible for free agency after this season, and it’s going to be quite costly for the AL West champion Astros to keep him.

-Tucker then punctuated the inning with his drive to the seats in left, lifting Houston to a 9-4 lead.
+Tucker then punctuated the inning with a two-run shot into the seats in left, lifting Houston to a 9-4 lead.

+The Astros rolled to a 6-1 win in Game 1 behind a splendid start by Lance McCullers Jr. Framber Valdez struggled in Game 2, allowing four runs and seven hits in 4 1/3 innings.

+The White Sox grabbed a 4-2 lead with three runs in the fifth.
+Luis Robert and José Abreu each hit an RBI single, and Yasmani Grandal added a sacrifice fly.